Sindhura-maker/ml_driven_virtual_stylist/README.md

 The application applies *rule-based filtering + ML similarity search* to provide smart outfit results.
 It includes *color palette recommendations, **accessories, **virtual wardrobe support, and **feedback logging* (Like/Dislike) to simulate learning.
 Users can either upload a face image for automatic skin tone detection or select manually.
 Measurements are optional, with a backup body shape selection.
 Finally, results include an *explanation* describing why the outfit is chosen based on occasion, weather, and body features.

-The project is built using *Python Flask, **scikit-learn, **pandas, **Pillow, and **HTML/CSS (inline).
-To run the system, install dependencies, place styles.csv into the data/ folder, and execute python app.py.
-It runs locally at http://127.0.0.1:5000/.
-This project demonstrates the integration of **ML + dataset + user interaction* for intelligent outfit recommendations.